WebHare/platform/whtree/modules/publisher/doc/topics/contentlibraries/beacons.md

   </apply>
 ```

-Keep in mind that if you have multiple sources of beacon that their names still need to be unique
+Keep in mind that if you have multiple sources of beacon that their names still need to be unique.

 ## Triggering a beacon by visiting a page